SenseStageTeam/sensestage_documentation/_sensestage-v1/connecting-a-light-resistor-to-a-minibee.md

 Then if we turn on our MiniBee, it will be assigned the new configuration, and send out the data as follows:

-    "/minibee/data" id lightsensor acceleration-x acceleration-y acceleration-z rssi
+    "/minibee/data" id lightsensor acceleration-x acceleration-y acceleration-z

 All are values between 0 and 1.
-Rssi stands for “received signal strength indication” and is a measure for the connection quality, bringing the minibee closer to or further from the receiver will change this value, as will obscuring the minibee with your body (blocking the signal).

-If you also configure digital pins, these values will come before the analog values.